lhotse-speech/lhotse/docs/augmentation.rst

 ============

 We support time-domain data augmentation via `WavAugment`_ and `torchaudio`_ libraries.
-The both leverage libsox to provide about 50 different audio effects like reverb, speed perturbation, pitch, etc.
+They both leverage libsox to provide about 50 different audio effects like reverb, speed perturbation, pitch, etc.

 Since ``WavAugment`` depends on libsox, it is an optional depedency for Lhotse, which can be installed using ``tools/install_wavaugment.sh`` (for convenience, the script will also compile libsox from source - note that the ``WavAugment`` authors warn their library is untested on Mac).